-First Night came into existence in Boston, MA in 1976 at the end of the country’s Bicentennial Celebration, to bring the neighboring communities of the city together in a joint celebration, while providing the public with an alternative way of ushering in the New Year.
-Since 1980, the concept has inspired many communities to start their own First Night celebrations in the United States from Cape Cod to Honolulu, plus Canada, Australia, New Zealand, and the United Kingdom.
+First Night came into existence in Boston in 1976 at the end of the country’s Bicentennial Celebration, to bring the neighboring communities of the city together in a joint celebration, while providing the public with an alternative way of ushering in the New Year.
+Since 1980, the concept has inspired many communities to start their own First Night celebrations in the United States.
+Currently First Night is celebrated in about 75 cities across the country.

-Current First Night cities across the country are able to offer mutual support and gain insight through the efforts of First Night, Inc. and First Night USA — The National Association of Community-based New Year’s Eve Arts Festivals.
+Current First Night cities across the United States are able to offer mutual support and gain insight through the efforts of First Night, Inc. and First Night USA — The National Association of Community-based New Year’s Eve Arts Festivals.

 Executive Director, Michael Lowder